qurator-spk/neat/docs/User_Guide.md

 * use mouse wheel to scroll up and down
 * use navigation `<<` and `>>` to move faster
 #### Image Support
-Provided facsimile images are available online via the [iiif.io](https://iiif.io/) Image API, [neath](https://github.com/qurator-spk/neath) supports the embedding of facsimile snippets into its interface to help with data anotation and correction.
+Provided facsimile images are available online via the [iiif.io](https://iiif.io/) Image API, [neath](https://github.com/qurator-spk/neath) supports the embedding of facsimile snippets into its interface to help with data annotation and correction.
 This further requires that OCR with word segmentation is applied to the image to determine bounding boxes for tokens.

 The iiif-image-url contained in the source ``#`` can then be used as a replacement for ``url_id`` in combination with the token bounding boxes as ``left,right,top,bottom`` to obtain the facsimile snippet url and display the image.